ruby-rice/rice/README.md

   make
 ~~~

-Rice is known to work on *nix and OSX.
-Windows is not currently
+Rice is known to work on *nix, OSX, and Windows.
-supported.

 Rice requires a C++ compiler with support for C++14 or later.